Volunteer Income Tax Assistance (VITA)

-Free Income Tax Preparation
+Free Tax Preparation by IRS-Certified Volunteers

-2025 Self-Preparation Options
+2026 Self-Preparation Options

 -

-- What are the Benefits of the VITA Tax Clinic?
+What are the benefits of the VITA Tax Clinic?

 - Earned Income Tax Credit

-- Fast Refunds with free e-filing of federal and state returns
+- Fast refunds with free e-filing of federal and state returns

 - VITA-certified preparers